 - Do your data scientists use the best tools money can buy?

-These are not the only factors that will determine success of your data science program.
+These are not the only factors that will determine the success of your data science program.
 For example, the questions above don't cover anything related to the connection between data science work and business drivers ("do all your data science projects have a clear business goal and engaged business stakeholders?").
 And you still need great people on your team.